 Meet the Designer: Studio McGee

 Shea and Syd McGee founded their eponymous design studio in a spare bedroom with no room for fabric samples.
-Fast forward a few years, and the duo behind Studio McGee have completed over 330 projects nationwide, launched their own online store as well as a brick-and-mortar location, and now have a totally binge-able Netflix show, "Dream Home Makeover".
-They’re best known for their bright and airy style that's airy, approachable, and relaxed—and their transformations of hum-drum spaces into cozy, livable ones
+Fast forward a few years, and the duo behind Studio McGee have completed hundreds of projects nationwide, launched their own online store as well as a brick-and-mortar location, and now have a totally binge-able Netflix show, "Dream Home Makeover".
+They’re best known for their unstuffy style that's airy, approachable, and relaxed—and their transformations of hum-drum spaces into cozy, livable ones

-We interviewed Shea McGee about her work process, her career journey, and the everyday work of being a renowned designer.
+We had the opportunity to interview Shea about her work process, her career journey, and the everyday work of being a renowned designer.

 How did you come to a career as a designer?

 My degree is in Communications, but I have always appreciated good style and design.
 After college, I worked in PR and discovered that it wasn't for me.
 Around that same time, we bought our first home and started remodeling it while I was taking a few design classes.
 Neighbors and friends would stop by, check on the progress, and eventually began hiring me to consult and design spaces.
 Once I started designing I was hooked and there was no going back.

 Everywhere!
 I don't think you need to travel to exotic locales (even though that's really fun) to find inspiration—there is beauty to be found every day all around us.
 From the mountains in our backyard to the color palette on a book cover, you just have to look for it!